Assaults, Threats, and Harassment

 Even if you have merely been accused of domestic violence, the court will often impose a condition that you have no contact with family members until the charges are resolved.

-This means that it is important for you to get prompt legal advice from an experienced criminal lawyer like me who can address whether these conditions remain in place.
+This means that it is important for you to get prompt legal advice from a Calgary assault lawyer like me who can address whether these conditions remain in place.
 Otherwise you may find yourself in a position where you are unnecessarily and unfairly expelled from the family home, with no contact with your spouse or children.

 If you are facing one of these charges (or if you are being investigated but have not yet been formally charged) it is important to retain a lawyer.
 I can explain the strategy for fighting the charges, the repercussions of a guilty plea, the nature of a peace bond if applicable, and other related aspects of the assault, uttering threats or harassment charges.

-Call me, Susan Karpa, an experienced ASSAULT lawyer.
+Call me, Susan Karpa, an experienced Calgary ASSAULT lawyer.

 Because of the high stakes involved with assault and other domestic violence offences, it is important to get my prompt assistance so that I can advocate on your behalf and help navigate the next steps.